injekt666/SourceRandomizer/README.md

 # SourceRandomizer
-With this tool you can easily randomize your source code every build!
+With this tool you can easily randomize your source code on every build!

 There are 2 important steps that you have to do before using it.